yt-project/yt/CONTRIBUTING.rst

 code: learning the codebase is an important part of contributing to a community open source project.
-Additionally, reviewers may at their discretion choose to prioritize contributions that do not utilize AI, so contributions utilizing AI may have a smaller pool of reviewers (and thus may take more time).
+Additionally, reviewers may at their discretion choose to prioritize contributions that do not utilize AI, so contributions utilizing AI may have a smaller pool of reviewers (and thus reviewing may take more time).

 If you choose to use generative AI in your development, you must comply with a number of additional requirements as outlined below (the standard